AramKoorn/TenBagger/README.md

 ## Tasks
 - [ ] Create on click button to refresh portfolio on demand
-- [ ] Show % change compared to close yesterday
-- [x] Use Panel/column view for company overview
   - [ ] red/green if above or below fair value
 - [ ] track portfolio over time using postgres as backend
 - [ ] GAK